 - Partial waiver – more common, but amount is less than 5 lakh

-- Need-based scholarships – awarded to people with household incomes below 10 Lakh.
-Proof of the same should be submitted at the time of admission.
+- Need-based scholarships – awarded to people with family income (including applicant’s pre-ISB income) is below 12 Lakhs.
+An Essay and proof of the same should be submitted at the time of admission.

 ISB fees can make you feel edgy and you may question its justifiability at first.
 But talk to any ISB grad and they will tell you to go ahead and take the risk!
 The reasons?
 Superb placements, amazing faculty, meaningful projects, conducive learning environment, rigorous curriculum, cutting edge coursework, great networking opportunities, positive perception within the country…the list goes on.